daniel-furman/daniel-furman.github.io/content/_index.md

 ---

+> "The world represented in your training data is the only world you can expect to succeed in."
+Cassie Kozyrkov.
+Making Friends with Machine Learning, Google.  <br><br>
 > “More data beats better models, better data beats more data, and eighty percent of the outcomes result from twenty percent of the inputs.” <br><br>
 > “Putting predictive models into production is one of the most direct ways that data scientists can add value to an organization.”
 Ben Weber, Data Science in Production.